2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 \subsection{Centers and 1d condensable algebras}

-The classification Theorem \ref{thm:classify_by_lag_alg} tells that we can obtain all 2-Morita equivalent condensable algebras in $\CC$ by classifying all lagrangian algebras in $\fZ(\CC)$.
-However, for cases other than $\FZ(\rep(G))$, we do not have a systematical method to classify lagrangian algebras in $\fZ(\CC)$ without knowing the classification of 2-Morita equivalent condensable algebras in priori.
+The classification Theorem \ref{thm:classify_by_lag_alg} tells that we can obtain all 2-Morita equivalent condensable algebras in $\CC$ by classifying lagrangian algebras in $\fZ(\CC)$.
+However, for cases other than $\fZ(\vect_{G})$, we do not have a systematical method to classify lagrangian algebras in $\fZ(\CC)$ without knowing a priori classification of 2-Morita equivalent condensable algebras.
 To resolve this issue, we develop another method to classify 2-Morita equivalent condensable algebras via 1d condensable algebras.

-Recall that lagrangian algebras in $\fZ(\CC)$ are one-to-one corresponding to gapped boundaries of $\fZ(\CC)$, and gapped boundaries of $\fZ(\CC)$ are one-to-one corresponding to gapped domain walls between $\CC$ and itself.
-Hence, the 2-Morita equivalence of 2d condensable algebras is also encoded in gapped domain walls in $\CC$, in which each gapped domain wall between $\CC$ and $\CC$ is equivalent to ${}_B \CC_B$ for some 1d condensable algebra $B\in\CC$.
-Therefore, 2-Morita equivalent condensable algebras in $\CC$ can also be classified by 1d condensable algebras in $\CC$.
+Recall that lagrangian algebras in $\fZ(\CC)$ are one-to-one corresponding to gapped boundaries of $\fZ(\CC)$, and gapped boundaries of $\fZ(\CC)$ are one-to-one corresponding to gapped domain walls within $\CC$.
+Hence, the 2-Morita equivalence of 2d condensable algebras in $\CC$ is also encoded in gapped domain walls each described by ${}_{B_i} \CC_{B_i}$ for some 1d condensable algebra ${B_i}\in\CC$.
+Therefore, 2-Morita equivalent condensable algebras can also be classified by 1d condensable algebras.

-One important tool was developed in finding 2-Morita equivalent algebras in MTCs based on 1d condensable algebras---the left/right center \cite{Ost03,FFRS06,Dav10}.
-We need to briefly review the definition of module categories in order to illustrating this tool.
+One important method was developed in finding 2-Morita equivalent algebras in MTCs based on 1d condensable algebras --- the left/right center \cite{Ost03,FFRS06,Dav10}.